ane/ebi/README.md

 architecture, where requests are processed into results.
 The architecture consists of three different components.

 * **Entities** are the core of the architecture.
-Entities are abstract data structures independent of any representation, they represent the models and data of the program.
+Entities represent business objects that have application independent business rules.
 They could be `Book`s in a library or `Employee` in an employee registry.
+All the application agnostic business rules should be located in the entities.

 * **Boundaries** are the link to the outside world.
 A boundary can implement functionality for processing data for a graphical user interface or a web API.
 Boundaries are functional in nature: they accept data *requests* and produce *responses* as result.
 These abstractions are concretely implemented by interactors.